 You may also have the misconception that you cannot afford addiction treatment but this may not be the case as more and more treatment facilities today allow alternative payment options besides cash payment.
 For example, you can also rely on public health plans such as Medicare to offset treatment costs.

 If you or someone you know is addicted to ketamine, don’t wait.
-Contact us at New Life Addiction Treatment Center for the best addiction treatment programs in South Florida.
+Contact us at NeuroPsychiatric Addiction Clinic for the best addiction treatment programs in South Florida.